Student Route Visa & Employment Rules

 - You should provide evidence of your valid visa application and proof of postage/booked appointment to your manager.
 Your manager can also use the UKVI employer checking service to check your status if you give your permission for them to do this.

 Our Careers and Employability Service can assist you in all your employment and future career related questions.
-You can book an appointment via the Support and Information team.
+You can drop-in to see the Careers and Employability team in the Careers Centre on campus, get in touch via email careers@chi.ac.uk, or book an appointment via TargetConnect.

-You should call the National Insurance Number helpline to apply for an NI number.
+You should complete an online application via this UK government website.
 You can start work before you get your NI number and can work up to 3 months without it.
 You should tell your employer that you have applied for a NI number and give it to them once you receive it.

 Income tax is deducted from your pay by your employer.
 Each employee has a personal allowance which tells you how much you can earn before paying tax.
 If your earnings are below your personal allowance then you do not pay any tax.
 For more information on income tax please visit the UK government website .
 UKCISA also has a lot of useful information on tax and NI.